MicrosoftDocs/visualstudio-docs/docs/python/quickstart-02-python-in-visual-studio-project-from-template.md

 ---
-title: "Quickstart: Create a Python project from a template in Visual Studio | Microsoft Docs" ms.custom: "" ms.date: 09/25/2017 ms.reviewer: ""
+title: Quickstart: Create a Python project in Visual Studio using a template | Microsoft Docs
+description: Get started quickly using Python by creating a Visual Studio project using one of the built-in templates. ms.custom: "" ms.date: 09/25/2017 ms.reviewer: ""